Thinking about buying an iPad? Learn all about your iPad purchase options in this free lesson.

 There are several ways to approach storing data on your iPad.
 Here are some things to think about before you make a decision:

-- At 16GB (16 gigabytes of space), the smallest model has enough data storage for most users.
-However, if you anticipate storing a lot of music, movies, and TV shows on your device, you may want to purchase the 64GB or 128GB model instead.
+- At 32GB (32 gigabytes of space), the smallest model has enough data storage for most users.
+However, if you anticipate storing a lot of music, movies, and TV shows on your device, you may want to purchase the 128GB or 256GB model instead.

 - If you truly need a lot of storage, look into Apple's iCloud service before you purchase one of the more expensive models. iCloud gives you free, unlimited cloud storage for media you've purchased from the iTunes Store, including music, movies, and TV shows. iTunes Match also allows you to store music you've purchased elsewhere on iCloud for $24.99 per year.
 We'll take a closer look at iCloud in our lesson on Syncing Your iPad.

 For more help making a decision, you can always ask an associate at your local Apple Store for advice.
-Alternatively, you can call 1-800-MY-APPLE for more information.
+You can also call 1-800-MY-APPLE for more information.

 When you're ready to buy